RamblingCookieMonster/lisa-kitchen-demo/README.md

 This is meant to demo test-kitchen, but could potentially solve two minor problems:

-* You might be running tests on a system with artifacts and configurations in place that result in misleading test results
+* Running tests on a system with artifacts and configurations in place can result in misleading local test results
-* You might be authoring code on a platform or version of PowerShell that isn't compatible with the tools in your build pipeline (hopefully this changes quickly)
+* Authoring code on a platform or version of PowerShell that isn't compatible with the tools in your build pipeline (hopefully this changes quickly)

 So!
 If you're not familiar with Ruby, how do you get started?